 They use distortion to their advantage by stretching out a scene across several feet so that when the viewer looks at it head-on, their perspective makes it appear as one cohesive image.

 Architects must have stellar drawing skills.
-That includes the ability to accurately render shapes and objects.
+That includes the ability to render shapes and objects accurately.

 We’ve all seen movies where architects scribble away at a drawing board, usually with a protractor or some sort of ruler in hand.
 In reality, they most often work in digital applications such as CAD.